ArtemRedchych/ftmo_challenge/README.md

 ## What i could have done better
+- I would add tests.
+I would test all widgets and all business logic.
 - Instead of rendering whole table I could rerender only changed cells.
 It would lead to better performance.
 I would use better data structure for that.
 - I would add notification for tabs where data cannot be loaded (usually due to weekend or holiday)